Team2168/2022_Main_Robot/README.md

 For more information see here: https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html

+### Install NI Tools:

+Follow the instructions here: https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/frc-game-tools.html

+This will include stuff like the RIO Imaging tool (to load firmware onto the roborio) and the DriverStation application.

 ### Building code:

   * From within VSCode 2022, Open the command pallet (Ctrl+Shift+P or click the WPI logo in the top right)